 The first three years of life are crucial in the development of a human being.
 The toddler’s power of absorption and pace of development is strong and rapid.
 This inspires the curriculum of the Toddler Community at Pramiti.

 These years are when the framework of personality, language, movement and trust is developed.
-At Pramiti, the environment has been prepared to meet the needs of the toddler and foster independence, psychomotor development and language acquisition.
+At Pramiti, the environment has been prepared to meet the needs of the toddler.
+The curriculum and the environment foster independence, psychomotor development, socio-emotionl learnin, skill building and application.

 The adults establish a close and nurturing relationship with the child to develop trust and security.
 The programme aims at following the keen sense of order that the toddlers have and thus helps the child to orient and be comfortable in the environment.
 Learning happens through exploration, observation, interaction and experience.

 The curriculum follows the natural pattern of learning of each toddler.
-It is divided into language, movement, development of motor skills, care of environment and self, art and music.
+It is divided into proficiency, thematic learning and experiential learning.

-This is the area where development happens rapidly and through constant absorption.
-We present language through songs, stories, name lessons and conversation.
-The adult is in constant conversation with the toddlers and gradually the toddler absorbs from this.
+Language develops rapidly through continuous exposure and absorption.
+We present language through songs, stories, vocabulary enrichment exercises and conversation.
+The adult engages in conversation with the toddlers and that helps them develop their language skills.

 The name lessons happen in varied ways from real objects in the community to miniatures and pictures.
-The primary language of the community is English but the toddlers are exposed to other languages through songs.
-Sanskrit chanting is again a medium to enhance pronunciation and clarity of speech and this in turn helps development of language.
+Children are presented with exercises in sound analysis that builds the base for recognising letters of the alphabet, their sounds, reading and spelling.
+They practise activities that build fine motor skills and form part of the pre writing activities or preparation for writing.
+The primary language of the community is English but the toddlers are exposed to other Indian languages through songs, stories and poems.

 Development of gross motor skills in the community happens by providing ample opportunities for climbing, running, jumping, carrying relatively heavy objects and materials to and fro.
 Children spend enough time in the outdoors for play.
 Fine motor skills develop gradually and this is supported by providing manipulatives such as puzzles, threading activities and other activities related to craft.
 The activities support the development of co-ordiantion of the body and mind.